aitap/nodepool/README.md

 Installation
 ------------

-You can install the package from the private repo:
+You can install the source package from the private repo:

 ```
 install.packages('nodepool', contriburl='https://aitap.github.io/nodepool-releases')